Manan5911/MovieBookingApp/README.md

 # MovieBookingApp
-This is a assignment for the subject MSBA
+This is a assignment for the subject MSBA.
+Please refer the master branch